francis-clairicia/EasyNetwork/docs/source/howto/advanced/buffered_serializers.rst

       If you are relying only on the area that has already been written, you can skip this step (as in the example above).

    Growing buffers
       It is not officially supported to increase/decrease the buffer size during deserialization.
-But if you want to, remember to reset it to its initial size for consistency.

 .. tip::